|

 Borough.

-Peter Chantry (Rector of St Mary's Church, Nantwich), Herbert Rowsell (former
+Peter Chantry (then Rector of St Mary's Church, Nantwich), Herbert Rowsell (former

 headmaster of Nantwich and Acton Grammar School - now Malbank School), John Dodd